 In the pooled analysis, the primary endpoint (defined as the average change in Hb from baseline to weeks 28-52) was met in each individual study, with roxadustat either performing as noninferior or superior to EPO.
 In the pooled analysis, the mean change in Hb from baseline was 1.22 g/dL in patients receiving roxadustat, compared with 0.99 g/dL in patients randomized to EPO (p<0.001).

 Patients who received roxadustat also received fewer transfusions than those in the EPO group: 9.5% versus 12.8%, respectively (hazard ratio [HR] = 0.82; p=0.997).

 Roxadustat also was effective regardless of patients’ inflammation status (determined by elevated C-reactive protein levels).
 Mean Hb increases in this subset of patients were 1.27 g/dL in the roxadustat group versus 1.05 g/dL in the EPO group (p<0.001).

 To review the cardiovascular safety of roxadustat with EPO, the authors reviewed time to first MACE and MACE plus heart failure or unstable angina requiring hospitalization.
 Comparing roxadustat with EPO, rates of MACE were similar between the treatment arms (HR=0.96); a similar relationship was observed for MACE plus other cardiovascular events (HR=0.86).

-The researchers also looked at outcomes specifically in 1,526 patients who had been on dialysis for less than 4 months, and found that patients who received roxadustat had a 30% lower risk of MACE and a 34% lower risk for MACE plus other cardiovascular events.
+The researchers also looked at outcomes in 1,526 patients who had been on dialysis for less than four months and found that patients who received roxadustat had a 30% lower risk of MACE and a 34% lower risk of MACE plus other cardiovascular events.

 According to these safety and efficacy findings, roxadustat could offer a new oral treatment option for patients living with CKD and anemia, the researchers concluded.